Tal-Schhlezinger/Real-Time-Snake-AI-with-Safety-Constraints/README.md

 ### 2. Hamiltonian Solver (Safe)

-Following a Hamiltonian-cycle to guarantee survival.
+Follows a precomputed Hamiltonian cycle to guarantee survival.

-- Ensures the snake always remains on a valid non-losing route
+- Guarantees non-losing behavior
-- May take very long time to get to the apple
+- Can be highly inefficient in reaching the apple
-- Zero calculations mid play
+- Requires no decision-making during gameplay

 This solver prioritizes correctness over optimal speed.